 I recently had the joy of taking partnering up with Coquitlam Centre’s to build my ideal capsule wardrobe.
 I built it around their theme and had a ton of fun narrowing down styles which would really suit my life.
 Based on their 34-piece Capsule Wardrobe list, Krystin (from Girl in Betsey), Sharday (from Sharday Engel), and I all set out to find items that worked within a capsule wardrobe yet were reflections of our individual styles.
 It was interesting to find how differently we all interpreted basics such as a white button down, a pair of jeans, or a leather jacket.
-None of us chose any of the same items which were surprising, and it was a true testament to how personal each of our styles are.
+None of us chose any of the same items which were surprising, and it was a true testament to how personal each of our styles is.

 I loved the idea so much that I thought I would share with you my ideal capsule wardrobe.
 I’ve condensed my wardrobe even further and made it a 30 piece capsule wardrobe!
 If you’re like me and live in an apartment then you likely already appreciate the idea of a condensed and versatile wardrobe.
 Capsule wardrobes are made for apartment size closets!
 Scroll through to see my ideal capsule wardrobe, and to learn how to create your own!